Axia Public Relations uses its success with the show to give you the facts

 How are the employees chosen?

 Some people believe that the show’s producers choose only the most naive employees to participate.
 After all, with cameras rolling, why would anyone disparage their company, mistreat customers or reveal their most intimate pain to a total stranger?
-The truth is that the producers look for people with a good story and tough circumstances.
+The truth is the producers look for people with a compelling story and tough circumstances.
 If that story somehow corresponds to something in the boss' past, that’s even better.
 By and large, making a good show is what it’s all about.

 Are all those enlightening, heartfelt moments genuine?

-Viewers of the show love to see the bosses humbled by their experiences or watch regular, front-line employees affect change in their organization.
+Viewers of the show love to see the bosses humbled by their experiences or watch regular, front-line employees effect change in their organization.
 You’ll be pleased to know that these occurrences are the real deal.
 While, as a condition of the show, bosses must agree to give up to $200,000 in rewards to employees, the emotions are truthful.
 There have also been bosses who gave more.
-And companies that made lasting adjustments as a result of appearing on the show and having conversations with employees.
+And companies make lasting adjustments as a result of appearing on the show and having conversations with employees.

 Can any company be part of Undercover Boss?

 Axia Public Relations has been successful in getting national television exposure for its clients and CEOs on Undercover Boss and elsewhere.
-To see if you qualify for Undercover Boss or to get the Undercover Boss benefits, contact us or sign up for an initial consultation today.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.